 I think a good majority of people would believe that being strong in grief means being resistant.
 Like a knight riding high on his stead, he pays no mind to the scary thoughts and feelings nipping at his toes.
-His armor is so strong that you can throw what you want at him, and it all bounces off.
+His armor is so strong that it all bounces off.
 Nothing penetrates.
 Nothing gets through.

 But in the real world, we're not knights; we're just vulnerable people.
 If we're able to resist distressing thoughts and feelings, it's because we're avoiding them.
 We're running away from them, day in and day out - and running away seems far less courageous.

 What does it mean to be strong in grief?